Getting Started

 ]

-You also need to make sure that the request
+You also need to make sure that the request context processor is included

-setting.
+in the TEMPLATES setting.
 It is included by default for projects that were

 started on Django 1.8 or later: